Counterfactual harm: Prelimiaries

 By recursively applying condition 4 every observable variable can be expressed as a function of the noise variables alone, $X^i(e) = x^i$ where $E = e$ is the joint state of the noise variables, and the distribution over unobserved noise variables induces a distribution over the observable variables,

 where $X = x$ is the joint state over $X$.

 The power of SCMs is that they specify not only the joint distribution $P(X = x)$ but also the distribution of $X$ under all interventions, including incompatible interventions (counterfactuals).
 Interventions describe an external agent changing the underlying causal mechanisms $F$.
 For example, $\text{do}(X^1 = x)$ denotes intervening to force $X^1 = x$ regardless of the state of its parents, replacing $x^1 := f_1(\text{pa}_1, e^1)$ $\rightarrow$ $x^1 := x$.
-The variables in this post-intervention SCM are denoted $X^i_{x}$ or $X^i_{X_1 = 1}$ and their interventional distribution is given by \eqref{eq: marginals from u} under the updated mechanisms.
-The trivial intervention (no intervention) is denoted $\text{do}(\emptyset)$ and leaves the SCM unchanged.
+The variables in this post-intervention SCM are denoted $X^i_{x}$ or $X^i_{X^1 = x}$ and their interventional distribution is given by \eqref{eq: marginals from u} under the updated mechanisms.

 These interventional distributions quantify the effects of actions and are used to inform decisions.
 For example, the conditional average treatment effect (CATE) \citep{shpitser2012identification},